jColeChanged/think-progress/README.md

 For another, even giving this estimate is an act of hard work.
 To give a reasonable estimate we need to think about how progress has been, what is remaining, and extrapolate.
 This involves math.
-This is involves accounting for situations that are unrelated to the topic we are dealing with that may come in to distract us.
+Worse it involves accounting for situations that are unrelated to the topic we are dealing with that may come in to distract us.
 It isn't just difficult to get this answer, but is a form of the halting problem.
 It is both hard to answer